• Skip to primary navigation

 • FAQs

-• Other Oat Recipes to Try
+• Other Cozy Cookie Recipes to Try

 • Iced Oatmeal Cookies Recipe

-Why Should You Make This Recipe
+Why Make This Recipe

 • Layers of flavors and textures.
 From the soft, chewy and perfectly spiced cookie filled with cozy oatmeal, to the sweet vanilla icing, these old-fashioned cookies will delight your senses.

-• All purpose flour: Make these soft iced cookies, gluten free, by using a good 1-1 gluten free flour.
+• All Purpose Flour: Make these soft iced cookies, gluten free, by using a good 1-1 gluten free flour.
 I recommend using the one from Bob’s Red Mill.

 • Ground Cinnamon and Nutmeg: Feel free to replace one or both with up to 2 - 3 teaspoons of any warming spices you love.